 LOTT 1301 - Introduction to Fiber Optics.
 Three credit hours.
 An introductory course in fiber optics and its application, including advantages of fiber, light transmission in fiber, types of fiber, sources, detectors, and connectors.
-Prerequisite: Proficiency on work keys, reading and mathematics.
 Two lecture and two lab hours each week.
 Lab fee.